Now that spring has officially sprung, and as the school year winds down to a close, I can’t stop daydreaming about taking a summer vacation.

-3. Sign up for travel alerts.
+3. Sign up for travel alerts

 Most major airlines, hotel chains, rental car companies, amusement parks, and the like offer opt-in savings alerts for customers.
-These savings are rarely offered during peak travel times (so, NOT usually during summer), but, if you watch carefully and would be okay with booking a vacation well in advance, there is bound to be some incentive that will make your dream vacation more achievable.
+These savings are rarely offered during peak travel times (so, NOT usually during summer), but if you watch carefully and would be okay with booking a vacation well in advance, there is bound to be some incentive that will make your dream vacation more achievable.

-4. De-clutter, simplify, and sell.
+4. De-clutter, simplify, and sell

 Each year it is a good idea to go through your home and get rid of stuff you are not using.
 Not only will it help you to de-clutter and simplify your life, but it can also be a money-making opportunity for you.
-Whether it is via a garage sale, Craigslist, eBay, thredUP, your neighborhood Facebook groups, or apps like letgo, Poshmark, or OfferUp, you sell your “treasures” and then stash the money away in your vacation piggy bank.
+Whether it is via a garage sale, Craigslist, and eBay, your neighborhood Facebook groups, or apps like letgo, Poshmark, or OfferUp, you sell your “treasures” and then stash the money away in your vacation piggy bank.
 That’s a zen-win!

-5. Take on some extra work.
+5. Take on some extra work

 One fairly obvious suggestion is to find a way to take on a second job or a side hustle for extra money.
 If you are anything like me, the thought of more work sounds overwhelming.
 I just don’t have the time … but do I?

 If vacations are a priority in your family like they are in mine, maybe you should honestly assess how you are using your time.
-If you are spending hours in front the TV or perusing social media (ahem—like spending hours and hours pinning vacation ideas on Pinterest), the truth is you DO have the time to make a few extra dollars instead.
+If you are spending hours in front of the TV or perusing social media (ahem—like spending hours and hours pinning vacation ideas on Pinterest), the truth is you DO have the time to make a few extra dollars instead.

 And, as you probably already know, there is a myriad of ways you can do that from the comfort of your home.
-Or, if you already work from home for your primary source of income, you may want to consider some part-time work outside of your home, like these 19 Flexible Ways to Make Money With Your Car or Five Types of On Demand Money Making Opportunities.
+Or, if you already work from home as your primary source of income, you may want to consider some part-time work outside of your home, like these 19 Flexible Ways to Make Money With Your Car or Five Types of On Demand Money Making Opportunities.

-6. Ask for the gift of travel.
+6. Ask for the gift of travel

-Every year many of my family members (siblings of my husband, my parents, close family friends) struggle over what to get each other for Christmas.
+Every year many of my family members (siblings of my husband, my parents, and close family friends) struggle over what to get each other for Christmas.
 We either agree not to exchange gifts at all, or we end up giving each other dinner gift cards.
-In fact, one year my sister-in-law and I ended up buying each other the same dinner gift card!
+In fact, one year, my sister-in-law and I ended up buying each other the same dinner gift card!

 Next holiday, you may want to consider asking for the gift of travel instead.
 Loved ones may have travel points on their credit cards or airline miles they can share, and the great news is it won’t cost them anything to pass them along to you.
 Also, most airlines, hotel chains, rental car companies, and amusement parks have gift card options.

 The great thing about gifting travel is instead of adding another consumable item to a person’s life; you are helping them to build a memory they will likely carry with them for the rest of their lives.
-This would work for birthdays, weddings, anniversaries, graduations, and other special occasions, and is a meaningful gift for adults and children alike.
+This would work for birthdays, weddings, anniversaries, graduations, and other special occasions and is a meaningful gift for adults and children alike.

 All of us need a chance to unwind and recharge.
 And the memories my family makes while on summer vacations have kept us storytelling and laughing for years afterward.
 With a little planning, research, and effort, we’ll continue to make summer vacation memories for years to come.